AmeriCorps Seniors Retired and Senior Volunteer Program (RSVP)

 Independent Intellectual and Developmental Disabilities Ombudsprogram (IDDO)

-In 2023, Section § 33.28 of the New York State Mental Hygiene Law was enacted to establish the IDD Ombudsman to provide independent, conflict-free Ombudsman services to assist individuals with developmental disabilities and preserve their rights.
+In 2023, Section § 33.28 of the New York State Mental Hygiene Law was enacted.
+This law requires the Office for People with Developmental Disabilities (OPWDD) to have an independent Ombudsman to provide independent, conflict-free services to assist individuals with developmental disabilities and preserve their rights.

 Keep New York Covered (KNYC)